 A troupe of US Marines is sent to Uruguay on a mission to capture the terrorist Adrian Lehder.
 However, Lehder has a satellite-beamed device that is able to affect the soldiers’ minds and make them back down, whereupon he puts them under an intensive brainwashing program.
 The US Navy offers Cody and his team of independent military contractors, who were jailed due to political convenience after an operation went wrong, a full pardon if they will undertake an operation to get the marines back.
-Accepting, Cody and his team rescue the marines in an armed raid and then escape aboard the terrorists’ submarine.
-However, the brainwashed marines are activated and attempt to sink the submarine, although Cody and a handful of his team make an escape.
-Cody heads to Montevideo where Lehder in conjunction with a traitorous CIA agent is planning to use his programmed soldiers to assassinate the newly elected president of Uruguay.
+Accepting, the assignment Cody and his team rescue the marines in an armed raid and then escape aboard the terrorists’ submarine.
+However, the brainwashed marines are activated and attempt to sink the submarine.
+Cody and a handful of his team are able to make an escape.
+Cody heads to Montevideo where Lehder, in conjunction with a traitorous CIA agent, is planning to use his programmed soldiers to assassinate the newly elected president of Uruguay.

-I cannot say I have a huge liking for Steven Seagal’s wooden acting, which is never limited to anything more than a smugly self-righteous smile and a menacing tight-lipped glower, or his martial arts prowess, which usually focuses on a nastily sadistic brutality – in the last few minutes of Submerged, for instance, Seagal takes on a hulking heavy, whom he despatches by grabbing a handgun and shooting the man at point blank range, splattering his brains over the wall.
+I cannot say I have a huge liking for Steven Seagal’s wooden acting, which is never limited to anything more than a smugly self-righteous smile and a menacing tight-lipped glower,.
+Nor for that matter am I a fan of his martial arts prowess, which usually focuses on a nastily sadistic brutality.
+In the last few minutes of Submerged, for instance, Seagal takes on a hulking heavy, whom he despatches by grabbing a handgun and shooting the man at point blank range, splattering his brains over the wall.

 There is no point ever trying to judge a Steven Seagal film by the same standards that you would the works of Shakespeare.
 A Steven Seagal film can only be seen in terms of its expectations and delivery to the market it is aimed at – and as such Submerged is a work that is neither a classic nor as dreadful as some of Seagal’s other works have gotten.
 The film starts out as a Dirty Dozen (1967)-styled adventure with Seagal and his team released from custody to undertake a tough mission – each of the team gets introduced in a still frame on their face and a listing of their nickname and field of expertise.
 You are not entirely sure if the Dirty Dozen-type adventure and a Steven Seagal movie go hand in hand – Seagal does not exactly strike one as someone who likes to share the screen or appear as part of a team.
 (Oddly, for a Dirty Dozen-like plot, the team’s various skills and individual quirks are never of much relevance to the story).